-Rideau St. Lawrence Distribution's current ratio is 0.63 in 2021, slightly lower than previous year.
-RSL expects a current ratio similar to our historical trend for 2022.
+Rideau St. Lawrence Distribution's current ratio is 0.47 in 2022, slightly lower than previous year.
+RSL expects a current ratio improvement/increase for 2023.

-Leverage: Total Debt (includes short-term and long-term debt) to Equity Ratio
+• Leverage: Total Debt (includes short-term and long-term debt) to Equity Ratio

 The debt to equity ratio is a financial ratio indicating the relative proportion of shareholders' equity and debt used to finance a company's assets.
 The Ontario Energy Board uses a capital structure of 60% debt and 40% equity (a debt to equity ratio of 60/40 or 1.5) when setting rates for an electricity utility.
 A high debt to equity ratio may indicate that an electricity distributor may have difficulty generating sufficient cash flows to make its debt payments, while a low debt-to-equity ratio may indicate that an electricity distributor is not taking advantage of the increased profits that may be earned through increased financial debt.